 A Cornell Tech LL.M. student will be placed on informal probation if, at the close of the first semester of law study, the student's merit point ratio is less than 2.50, and must meet with the Program Director prior to continued enrollment.
 A Cornell Tech LL.M. student will be dropped for scholastic deficiency: if in the judgment of the faculty the student's work at any time is markedly unsatisfactory.
 Work may be considered markedly unsatisfactory if, for example, the merit point ratio for work in the first semester is lower than 2.30.
-Students should see their Cornell Tech curriculum sheet, available at https://studentservices.tech.cornell.edu/academics/curriculum/ for further information about academic requirements.
+Students should see their Cornell Tech curriculum sheet, available at https://studentaffairs.tech.cornell.edu/academics/curriculum/llm-in-law-technology-and-entrepreneurship/ for further information about academicrequirements.